 The Castle is a very special place - unexpected to find such a building on the very beautiful, mountainous Isle of Rum just south of Skye.

 Have you heard the Orchestrion play?
 This fabulous and very rare instrument is fitted under the staircase off the Great Hall.
 It is one of the biggest versions of a mechanical musical instrument and plays all the instruments of the orchestra using rolls of thick punched paper.
 The Kinloch Castle Imhof and Mukle Orchestrion has more rolls than any other and they are in better condition, largely because once it was fitted, George Bullough didn't really like it!
 Hearing the sound reverberate round the hall is one of the extra special features of any Castle tour but sadly it needs restoration after an attack of woodworm and lack of maintenance over the years.
+We have a separate appeal ongoing to raise money to restore this magnificent piece.

 Lady Monica's Drawing Room - magnificent but damp is affecting the wall coverings, light is affecting the fabrics.